matthew-occleshaw/computer-science-game/game-plan.md

 	- Enemies
 	- Locked Doors which require a key
 	- Items that can help the adventurer along their quest (improve their attributes/keys)
-	- Have a clear end circumstance which results in win/lose
+	- Have a clear end circumstance which results in a win/lose

 ## Rooms